Brunojoe1994/web-content.webm/README.md

 Pages can be created as simple HTML or Markdown files and everyone is free to submit Pull Requests to enhance the website.
 Issues are tracked at the [ReactOS JIRA](https://jira.reactos.org).
-Previews from a PR are available from the URL https://pr#.web-content.reactos.org/, where '#' is the number of your PR.
+Previews from a PR#1 are available from the URL https://pr#1.web-content.reactos.org/, where '#1' is the number of your PR#1.
 The current development version is: https://master.web-content.reactos.org/

 Website Subsystems written in PHP (such as GetBuilds, RosLogin, Testman, etc.) are continued to be managed in the